BAslan1988/Spring-Applications/README.md

 # Spring-Applications
-This is for TEsting Purposes
+This is for Testing Purposes